xinan-wang/MATH96054-Coursework-Dec-2019/README.md

 # MATH96054-Coursework-Dec-2019
-Coursework (weighted 25%) of a Year 3 Module Stochastic Simulation at Department of Mathematics, Imperial College London.
+Coursework (weighted 25%) of the Year 3 Module Stochastic Simulation at Department of Mathematics, Imperial College London.

 ## Background
 * Simulation Algorithms